-Proposals that do not align with this focus area will be returned without review.
-The proposed research and education activities, innovation, workforce development, diversity, sustainability, and other project activities should be closely tied to the focus area.
+The proposed research, and education activities, innovation, workforce development, diversity, sustainability, and other project activities should be closely tied to the focus area of "Advancing research towards industries of tomorrow to ensure economic growth for EPSCoR jurisdictions."

-The proposed RII Track-2 FEC activities should not duplicate other ongoing RII activities or any other activities in the jurisdictions, but may leverage and build upon the existing infrastructure.
+The proposed RII Track-2 FEC activities should not duplicate other ongoing RII activities or any other activities in the jurisdictions but may leverage and build upon the existing infrastructure.